-The senior executives must ensure that the company's assets are diversified both at a strategic and tactical level to reduce the overall risk.
+The senior executives must insure that the company's assets are diversified both at a strategic and tactical level, with the purpose of reducing overall risk.
 Hence, the management must ensure that the financial portfolio is diversified strategically across different asset classes in accordance with the investment strategy.
 It shall also be ensured that the assets are tactically diversified through a proper distribution within each asset class.